testdouble/azure-blob/README.md

 ## Authenricate using Managed Identity

+As of 04/04/2018, there are 2 supported ways to get MSI Token.

+- Using the extension installed locally and accessing http://localhost:50342/oauth2/token to get the MSI Token
+- Accessing the http://169.254.169.254/metadata/identity/oauth2/token to get the MSI Token (default)

 Get an access token for Azure Storage from the  the local Managed Identity endpoint.
 ```bash
 curl 'http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https%3A%2F%2Fstorage.azure.com%2F' -H Metadata:true